lucheholdings/sample_php72_amzn2_docker/README.md

 # Launch a container, exposing port 80 to the host (mapping it to port 10080 on the host).
 $ docker run -v `pwd`/shared:/shared -p 127.0.0.1:10080:80/tcp --rm -it php72-amzn2-sample bash

-# Start PHP Standalone server on the container.
+# Start PHP built-in web server on the container.
 bash-4.2# php -S 0.0.0.0:80

-# (From the host) sending a HTTP request to the container.
+# (From the host) sending a HTTP request to the server on the container.
 $ curl http://localhost:10080/hello.php

 ```